Skip to content

 Getting Started

-Inspecto is for the moment when you already see the issue in the browser and want to move straight to source or AI with the right context.
+Inspecto is for the moment when you already see the issue in the browser and want to move straight to source or an AI agent with the right context.

 Fast Setup